...

 During the conference, Ambassador Dr. Mehmet Güllüoğlu, Secretary General of IFGC and Vice President of the Turkish Green Crescent Society, delivered a presentation titled “Public Support for Alcohol Control Policies in Türkiye.”
 The presentation highlighted findings on public attitudes toward alcohol control measures, emphasizing the strong societal support for policies aimed at protecting public health, particularly among youth and vulnerable groups.

 The conference also featured the participation of the Conectados Pela Vida (Green Crescent Brazil), with its President Dr. Alexandre Kieslich Da Silva, taking part in the sessions.
-In addition, Prof. Dr. Perihan Torun from the Turkish Green Crescent Society delivered a presentation titled “International Alcohol Control Policy Evaluation Study (IAC Study),” offering comparative insights into global policy practices.
+In addition, Prof. Dr. Perihan Torun from the Turkish Green Crescent Society also participated the conference.
 The active engagement of IFGC and its network members underscored the Federation’s growing role in shaping international dialogue on alcohol policy.

 More Latest News